Stephen Sklenka

-Stephen Douglas Sklenka is a United States Marine Corps lieutenant general who has served as the deputy commander of the United States Indo-Pacific Command since August 16, 2021.
-He previously served as the Director of Strategic Planning and Policy of the United States Indo-Pacific Command from July 2019.
+Stephen Douglas Sklenka is a United States Marine Corps lieutenant general who has served as the deputy commandant for installations and logistics of the United States Marine Corps since September 2024.
+He most recently served as the deputy commander of United States Indo-Pacific Command from 2021 to 2024.
+He previously served as the Director of Strategic Planning and Policy of the United States Indo-Pacific Command from 2019 to 2021.
 Previously, he was the Commanding General of the 1st Marine Logistics Group.

 Sklenka is a 1988 graduate of the United States Naval Academy with a Bachelor of Science degree in history.
 He later earned a Master of Arts degree in national security and strategic studies from the Naval War College and a second Master of Arts degree in unconventional warfare/special operations low intensity conflict from the American Military University.

 In June 2021, Sklenka was nominated for promotion to lieutenant general and assignment as deputy commander of the United States Indo-Pacific Command, succeeding Michael Minihan.
+In May 2024, he was nominated for assignment as deputy commandant for installation and logistics.